ionic-team/stencil-site/src/docs-md/reference/config.md

 <a name="dist"></a>
 ## `outputTarget: dist`

 The `dist` type is to generate the component(s) as a reusable library, such as [Ionic](https://www.npmjs.com/package/@ionic/core) or [Stencil Router](https://www.npmjs.com/package/@stencil/router).
 When creating a distribution, the project's `package.json` will also have to be updated.
-Don't worry, helper messages when compiling will state which package.json properties will need to be udpated.
+Don't worry, helper messages when compiling will state which package.json properties will need to be updated.

 | Property | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         | Default |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|